alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Andre-Piza/121-meetings.md

 Things we need to do together:
 - Co-work in RCM community documentation - we decided to us the RCM coworking for this.
 - Speak to EK about synergies around Data/Culture, People in Data, Step Up - have a meeting in august about this.
+- Chatted about integrating Turing way into our community work.

 - Our annual leave over summer:
 - AP - 06 - 15 August.